-De-escalation is a collaborative process involving verbal and non-verbal techniques designed to reduce agitation and distress.
-It is important to note that for severe ABD, deescalation (and medications) may be ineffective, and the decision for immediate transfer to the emergency department should be made as outlined above.
+De-escalation is a collaborative process involving verbal and non-verbal techniques designed to reduce agitation and distress.3 The detainee maybe very frightened and/or angry.
+It is important to note that for severe ABD, de-escalation (and medication) may be ineffective or impossible, and the decision for immediate transfer to the ED should be made as outlined above.

-In all cases, de-escalation should be attempted, but the HCP should continually risk assess the situation, given that deescalation will not be effective in all cases.
+In all cases, de-escalation should be attempted, but the HCP should continually risk assess the situation, given that deescalation will not be possible or effective in all cases.
 The HCP should convey empathy, respect and reassurance.
-This is more likely if the HCP is more able to actively manage their own emotional response to the disturbance, leading to a nonjudgmental attitude and avoidance of provocation.
+This is more likely if the HCP is adept at managing their own emotional response to the disturbance and presents as calm, with a non-judgmental attitude and avoidance of provocation.